 Use cloud accounting software like Deskera to streamline your finances from any device with an internet connection.

-Deskera’s intuitive dashboard allows you to directly integrate with your bank accounts, automate receivables and payables, track inventory and pipelines using an advanced CRM, generate financial reports, set up recurring payments, and so much more!
+Deskera’s intuitive dashboard allows you to directly integrate with your bank accounts, automate receivables and payables, track inventory and pipelines using an advanced CRM, issue credit notes, generate financial reports, set up recurring payments, and so much more!

 In addition to all of the accounting features the program also provides you with payroll functionality and a Human Resource Information System, all in one place.